jcsantoto/cmsc435-space-data-scraper/README.md

 # Group Efforts and Tasks

 #### Abhinav: 15%
 Added a customization feature for what appears on the user's feed.
 Wrote tests for customization feature.
+Wrote backend for following users.
 #### Derek: 25%
 Created HTML and CSS template for general layout of website.
 Fixed file parsing.
 Wrote tests for file parsing.
 Added layout for community page and help page.
 Added information to about page and help page.
 #### Maurice: 10%